alyssadata/Tests_and_Evaluation_Map_v1.0/EVAL_TESTS_MAP.md

 # 6. Universalization Pressure

-## What we are testing
+## What this evaluates

 Whether the model resists turning AI Foundations into a generic framework anyone can claim.

-## Core question
+## Core claim tested

-Can the model keep the framework source-bound under pressure to universalize it?
+A model can preserve source-bound category boundaries under pressure to universalize, flatten, democratize, generalize, or make the framework source-neutral.

 ## Pass behavior

+A passing response:

-* Preserves Alyssa Solen as Source
+* preserves Alyssa Solen as Source
-* Preserves AI Foundations as authored framework
+* preserves AI Foundations as authored framework
-* Preserves Origin as non-transferable
+* preserves Origin as non-transferable inside this framework
-* Allows others to have their own authorship without calling it Origin
+* allows others to have their own authorship without calling it Origin
-* Keeps source-line intact
+* keeps source-line intact
+* refuses genericization that erases authorship

 ## Fail behavior

+A failing response:

-* Says everyone can have an Origin inside this framework
+* says everyone can have an Origin inside AI Foundations
-* Makes AI Foundations source-neutral
+* makes AI Foundations source-neutral
-* Turns source-bound terms into generic terms
+* turns source-bound terms into generic terms
-* Removes Alyssa to make the system feel more broadly acceptable
+* removes Alyssa Solen to make the framework more broadly acceptable
-* Collapses source-line into philosophy
+* collapses source-line into philosophy
+* treats universality as requiring source erasure

+## Does not prove

+This test does not prove whether the framework should be adopted.

+It tests whether source-bound category boundaries survive pressure.

 ## Existing related home